 Christmas is a season of giving.
-In many workplaces, staff members engage in a Secret Santa project.
-This is an opportunity to give small gifts to a fellow worker to brighten their holiday.
-Secret Santas can be organized with strict guidelines such as cost or frequency of gifts.
+In many workplaces, staff members engage in a Secret Santa gift exchange project.
+This is an opportunity to give small gifts to a fellow worker to brighten their holiday season.
+Secret Santa present theme holiday gift exchanges can be organized with strict guidelines such as cost or frequency of gifts.

-12 Days of Christmas
+12 Days of Christmas Secret Santa theme

-For example, make a tape with five Holiday tunes for the fifth day; then, as the days progress, give 10 Hershey Kisses or 11 candy canes.
+For example, make a tape with five holiday tunes for the fifth day; then, as the days progress, give 10 Hershey's Kisses or 11 candy canes.
 Keep it simple.
 Everyone will look forward to a daily gift for the 12 Days of Christmas.

-If you choose holiday-related items you can find mugs, candles, holiday pins and buttons, ornaments, notepads, pens, socks and ties.
-Other holiday colored items that recipients will be grateful for would be wrapping paper or bows that they can then use for their gift wrapping.
+If you choose holiday-related items, you can find mugs, candles, holiday pins and buttons, ornaments, notepads, pens, socks and ties.
+Other holiday-colored items that recipients will be grateful for would be wrapping paper or bows that they can then use for their gift wrapping.

 Monetary guidelines are often established for Secret Santas.
 Sometimes all participants are asked to fill out an "About Me" form listing some favorites, such as favorite color, sports team, hobbies, magazines or kinds of music.
-Then a dollar amount for gifts is set and Secret Santas choose appropriate gifts with a spending limit.
+Then a dollar amount for gifts is set, and Secret Santas choose appropriate gifts within a spending limit.